HPL has made huge advances in the construction world in recent decades and is now indispensable. It is primarily known as plastic cladding.

 High-Pressure Laminate (HPL) is a sheet that consists of pressed wood fibres that are laminated with phenolic resin top layers.
 The wood fibres are compressed under high pressure and at high temperatures.
 This explains the “High Pressure” in the name.
 In our range, you will find our own brand HPL sheets as well as from the Trespa® brand.

-Thanks to their weather-resistance and sturdiness, HPL sheets are widely used for outdoor applications such as wind springs and gable tops.
+Thanks to their weather-resistance and sturdiness, HPL sheets are widely used for outdoor applications such as wind springs, exterior cladding and gable tops.
 You also see them a lot in sanitary facilities and kitchens, because the material is water-resistant.

 Our HPL range can be divided into our own private label and Trespa® brand sheets.
 The quality of our own brand and the Trespa® HPL sheets is almost the same.
 The biggest difference is in the diversity of the product range.
 Trespa® offers more choice in terms of designs and finishing options.
 In addition, our own brand is more favourably priced and available in more thicknesses and more colours.
 The final difference is that our house brand HPL sheets have a harder top layer than the HPL sheets from the Trespa® brand.

 Regarding the thickness, you can choose from HPL sheets ranging from 3 to 20 millimetres.
 All HPL sheets can be cut to order.

 We supply HPL plates in white, cream, black, grey, brown, yellow, red, blue and green.
 Do you want to know for sure if the colour of the sheet is suitable for your project?
 Request a sample.